douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * relativismo - relativism
 * religia - religious
 * religio - religion
+* rememori - to remember, to recall
 * remezuri - to remeasure
+* rendevuo - appointment, date
 * renesanca - renaissance
 * renkonti - to meet
 * renkontiĝi - to meet, to come together